JanessaTech/BestDex/frontend-next13-wagmi/README.md

 ![Login with MetaMask](./demo/login_1.jpg)

-A new dialog will pop up after you clicked **MetaMask**, asking you to connect MetaMask
+A new dialog will pop up after you clicked **MetaMask**, asking you to connect to MetaMask
 ![Connect to MetaMask](./demo/login_2.jpg)

 Click **Connect** button, you will be asked to verify your account.
 Click **Confirm** to sign in.